Household Safety: Preventing Injuries From Falling, Climbing, and Grabbing

 Here are ways to help prevent kids from getting hurt in your home:

-- Don't use a walker for an infant.
-Use of baby walkers has fallen dramatically from their peak in the 1990s, but about 3,000 walker-related injuries a year are still treated in U.S. hospital emergency rooms.
+- Don't use a walker for an infant or toddler.
+More than 3,000 walker-related injuries a year are treated in U.S. hospital emergency rooms.
 Babies in walkers can fall over objects; roll into hot stoves, pools, and heaters; and roll down stairs.
 Walkers may give a baby the momentum needed to break through a gate (sometimes with stairs on the other side).

-- Instead of a walker, consider a stationary activity saucer.
+- Instead of a walker, consider an activity saucer that doesn't move.

 - Don't rely on window screens to keep kids from falling out of windows.